ParallelSoftware/practical-test/README.md

 Step 3 : Complete the code to enable the project to do everything mentioned in the tasks below.

+Step 4 : Push your completed project with your own branch with the test ID as your branch name.

 ## Additional Information

 This project is a online ordering application that allows users to order products online.